Testa questions state's short notice on education hearings

-The State Board of Education is trying to limit participation in public hearings on incorporating climate change and environmental justice into math and English classes, a state Senator said this week.
+The New Jersey State Board of Education is trying to limit participation in public hearings on incorporating climate change and environmental justice into math and English classes, a state senator said this week.

 People are also reading…

-The Northern Region hearing will be held at Warren County College 6 p.m. to 8 p.m. on April 24 and the Central Region hearing will be held at the New Jersey Department of Education in Trenton 2 p.m. to 4 p.m. on May 3.

-To testify at any of the public hearings, register by noon on April 10 at https://homeroom5.doe.state.nj.us/events/, or call the Office of the State Board of Education at 609-376-9071.
+To testify at any of the public hearings, register by noon Monday at https://homeroom5.doe.state.nj.us/events/, or call the Office of the State Board of Education at 609-376-9071.

+ATLANTIC CITY — Several streets are being repaved now, causing a need for detours in the cit…

 Van Drew on school security

-U.S. Rep. Jeff Van Drew, R-2nd, and other Republicans last week introduced legislation to prioritize hiring military veterans and retired law enforcement officers to protect schools as School Resource Officers.
+U.S. Rep. Jeff Van Drew, R-2nd, and other congressional Republicans last week introduced legislation to prioritize hiring military veterans and retired law enforcement officers to protect schools as school resource officers.

 "After the numerous, unconscionable events that have taken place in our schools across the country, it is way past time that Congress address the need for better security in schools," Van Drew said.
 "We protect our nation's leaders and celebrities with armed security, why not our children?"

-The other U.S. Representatives introducing the Ensuring Safer Schools Act were Dan Crenshaw, R-Texas; Andy Barr, R-Kentucky; Don Bacon, R-Nebraska; and Mariannette Miller-Meeks, R-Iowa.
+The other House members introducing the Ensuring Safer Schools Act were Dan Crenshaw, R-Texas; Andy Barr, R-Ky.; Don Bacon, R-Neb.; and Mariannette Miller-Meeks, R-Iowa.

-The legislation also recommends that School Resource Officers (SROs) undergo yearly tactical training and a mental health screening, and encourages schools to promote engagement between SROs and students through outreach events and activities.
+The legislation also recommends that school resource officers undergo yearly tactical training and a mental health screening, and encourages schools to promote engagement between the officers and students.

 Public contractors' campaign contributions

+The “Back Sov” skate park at Pete Pallitto Field on Fairmont Avenue is for skateboarders, bu…

-Public contractors disclosed making $8.8 million in campaign contributions in 2022, according to reports filed with the New Jersey Election Law Enforcement Commission (ELEC).
+Public contractors disclosed making $8.8 million in campaign contributions in 2022, according to reports filed with the New Jersey Election Law Enforcement Commission.

-That was down 15% from $10.4 million in 2021 when the governor's office and all Legislative seats were was up for re-election.
+That was down 15% from $10.4 million in 2021, when the Governor's Office and all legislative seats were up for reelection.

-Among the top ten contracting firms making contributions, eight were engineering firms while two were law firms.
-The top ten made 33% of the contributions and received 2% of contracts.
+Among the top 10 contracting firms making contributions, eight were engineering firms while two were law firms.
+The top 10 made 33% of the contributions and received 2% of contracts.

 Remington & Vernick Engineers led the donors, giving $588,350.
 It received about $56 million in public contracts.